What is time-aware modeling?¶

 DataRobot offers two mechanisms for time-aware modeling, both of which are implemented using date/time partitioning:

-- Use time series (single series or multiseries) modeling when you want to:
+Use the following types of time series modeling when you want to:

-- Forecast multiple future values of the target—"What will sales be like next week, Monday through Friday?"
+- Time series: Forecast multiple future values of the target—"What will sales be like next week, Monday through Friday?"

-See below for more specific information on reasons to use time-aware modeling and putting it in context with supervised learning.
+See below for more specific information on reasons to use time-aware modeling and how to put it in context with supervised learning.
 Follow the suggested reading path to help locate the documentation appropriate to your understanding and requirements.

 Why use it?¶